o-ran-sc/nonrtric-plt-ranpm/pmproducer/docs/overview.rst

       * measTypes, the name of the measurement type (counter).
 The measurement type name is only unique in the scope of an MO class (measured resource).

-   * measuredEntityDns, selection of DNs for the traffical elements.
+   * measuredEntityDns, selection of DNs for the RAN traffic-handling elements.

    * pmRopStartTime, if this parameter is specified already collected PM measurements files will be scanned to retrieve historical data.
      The start file is the time from when the information shall be returned.
      In this case, the query is only done for files from the given "sourceNames".
-     If this parameter is excluded, only "new" reports will be delivered as they are collected from the traffical nodes.
+     If this parameter is excluded, only "new" reports will be delivered as they are collected from the RAN traffic-handling nodes.

    * pmRopEndTime, for querying already collected PM measurements.
 Only relevant if pmRopStartTime.
      If this parameters is given, no reports will be sent as new files are collected.